 FAQ – Global Bachelor’s Programmes

-Can I continue with medical studies if I first complete the bachelor’s programme in biomedicine?
+Can I continue with medical studies if I complete the bachelor’s programme in biomedicine?

 No, the three-year bachelor’s programme in biomedicine at Karolinska Institutet does not lead to a medical degree.
 After the completion of the bachelor’s programme in biomedicine you can, for example, apply for any of our Global Master’s programmes.